thombashi/tcconfig/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can use time units (such as us/sec/min/etc.) to designate delay time.

-Set 100 milliseconds network latency
+Set 100 milliseconds of network latency
 '''''''''''''''''''''''''''''''''''''''''''''''''''
 .. code-block:: console

     # tcset eth0 --delay 100ms

-Set 10 seconds network latency
+Set 10 seconds of network latency
 '''''''''''''''''''''''''''''''''''''''''''''''''''
 .. code-block:: console